crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 	* Check the site that was mapped, like `$UNIQNAME-$APPNAME.mybluemix.net`.

 <!--KKB: I think a command is missing here.
 Do you have to run something like cf ic group inspect to see the mapped information.
 It does not show with group list-->
-You deployed your initial application.
+You have not deployed your initial sample application.

 ## Task 2: Modify your app and push a new version